 - The best 0% balance transfer APR deal was 20 months long, once again offered by the U.S. Bank Visa Platinum Card.

-- When promotional rate offers end, we found the average APR of balance transfer transactions was 18.03%, just like it was in October.
+- We found that when promotional rate offers end, the average APR of balance transfer transactions was 18.03%, just like it was in October.

 Cash Advance Rates